fpsvogel/fpsvogel.com/src/_posts/2022-12-06-rails-service-objects-alternative-to-organize-business-logic.md

 ---
 title: OOP vs. services for organizing business logic
 subtitle: is there a third way?
-description: Explorations into OOP vs. service objects, and a list of resources for moving past the black-and-white debate into a deeper understanding.
+description: Explorations into OOP vs. service objects, and a list of resources for moving past the black-and-white debate into a deeper understanding of design patterns.
-updated: 2024-07-14
+updated: 2024-07-19
 ---

 - [The good old days](#the-good-old-days)